scotty-c/rename/README.md

 # Rename CLI

-`rename` is a simple Golang command-line tool that reads a file and replaces specific strings based on a list of replacements defined in a YAML configuration file.
+`rename` is a simple Golang command-line tool that reads a file or folder and replaces specific strings based on a list of replacements defined in a YAML configuration file.

 ## Features
 - Replace multiple strings in a file based on predefined pairs.